vishipayyallore/speaker-series-2024/0709_MSFT_Reactor_AI102_S9/README.md

 > 1. Deploy Azure AI services in `Local Docker` containers
 >    - Provision an Azure AI Services resource
 >    - Retrieving AI Services Keys
->    - Deploy and run a Text Analytics container on Local Docker
+>    - Deploy and run a Vision container on Local Docker
 >    - Verify Local Docker Container using `Browser`
 >    - Verify Local Docker Container using `Postman`
 > 1. Deploy Azure AI services containers on Azure Container Instance
->    - Deploy and run a Text Analytics container on Azure Container Instance
+>    - Deploy and run a Vision container on Azure Container Instance
 >    - Verify Local Docker Container using `Browser`
->    - Verify Text Analytics container on Azure Container Instance using `Postman`
+>    - Verify Vision container on Azure Container Instance using `Postman`
 > 1. An Azure Kubernetes Service (AKS) cluster
->    - Deploy and run a Text Analytics container on Azure Kubernetes Service
+>    - Deploy and run a Vision container on Azure Kubernetes Service
 >    - Verify Local Docker Container using `Browser`
->    - Verify Text Analytics container on Azure Container Instance using `Postman`
+>    - Verify Vision container on Azure Container Instance using `Postman`
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/vishipayyallore/aiml-2024/tree/main/ai102demos) of today's session for more details